 Cariblanco is looking a bit piqued this morning—the weather seems to have dampened his spirits.
 It has rained all night and it is presently raining buckets.
 I sit huddled in my tent, undecided where to go next.
 One option is to head up to Arma and Incahuasi cross the Apurimac, and return home via Cuzco.
 Another is to follow Manco’s trail up to Vilcabamba de San Francisco and down to the lower valleys of Espiritu Pampa, returning the way I’ve come.
 I will wait until the rain clears before I make up my mind.

 “In this weather you’ll never make it.
 The trail is very difficult and your horses will get mired in the bog.
-You should wait three or four months until the rains cease.”
+You should wait until after the rains,” he replied.

 I trade him spools of fishing line for beer and eggs and sit down for a plate of papas a la huancaína.
-After lunch I head on to Yupanca, losing the last of Q’orisumac’s horseshoe nails and some of my gear along the way.
+After lunch I head on to Yupanca, losing some gear along the way and the last of Q’orisumac’s horseshoe nails.
 In Yupanca, I meet up with Victor Ricaldes, who has property outside the village with plenty of pasture.
-He kindly offers his field for us to camp in and I ride over to set up my tent, letting the horses loose in the tall grass.
+I take him up on his offer to camp there and ride over to set up my tent, letting the horses loose in the tall grass.

 Tuesday 29 October — Day 17

 This morning I ride up to Lucma for another visit to the ancient church.
 I admire the fading frescoes, convinced that this is the site of Vilcabamba’s first church, built by García and Ortiz over an Inca platform.
 Above Lucma a ravine leads to a meadow from which a trail winds up to the ruins of Inca Huarcana and Idma Coya.
-A farmer grazing his cow on the meadow tells me the legend behind the two ruins: Inca Huarcana refers to the place from where the Inca used his huarca, or sling, to hurl a rock at his escaping coya.
-Idma Coya is the spot where the rock struck and killed the coya.
-The structure remains a perfectly preserved two-storey prison, complete with stone rings.
+Up on the meadow, a farmer tells me the legend behind the two ruins: Inca Huarcana refers to the place from where the Inca used his huarca (sling) to hurl a rock at his escaping coya.
+Idma Coya is the spot where the rock hit the coya.
+It is a perfectly preserved two-storey prison, complete with stone rings.

 Wednesday 30 October — Day 18

-I crawl out of my tent to find my host Victor standing there, like a bad conscience.
-I know the time has come to leave Yupanca (my landlord tells me so), and I’m torn between heading home or taking the road to Pampaconas and onward to Espiritu Pampa.
+I crawl out of my tent to find Victor standing there, like a bad conscience.
+I know the time has come to leave Yupanca (my landlord tells me so), but am torn between heading home or taking the road to Pampaconas and onward to Espiritu Pampa.
 Both places remain equally inviting, but Cobos has insisted that the trail to Espiritu Pampa is impassable in these conditions.
 Still, the rains shows no sign of abating and the horses have been showing signs of fatigue, so after breakfast I spin a coin: heads to Urpihuaylla, tails to Pampaconas.
+Heads it is.

 “No problem, compadre!” he replies, “The station chief is my pata!”